mzanoni/Balto/README.md

 ### Using Balto

 Balto can scan assemblies and adds default implementations of interfaces to the container.
+A default implementation is a class with the same name as the interface (minus the I) that lives in the exact same namespace and assembly as the interface.
 You can add from multiple assemblies and you can freely control the lifestyle.
 Use with an `IServiceCollection` instance:

 ```
 services.Install(install => install